iturdikulov/notes/research/Price-Donut_Tutorial.md

 Probably better to place `subdivision modifier` on bottom of the stack (depends on the situation)

 You can toggle snapping by ==`Shift-Tab`==.

+To change world units need ?
+Scene Properties (properties sidebar) > Units > Metric

+After scaling object, need to apply scale ?
+Ctrl + A > Scale

+You can change shading of object from ==context menu==

+How to apply subdivision modifier (or any modifier) ?
+P > Modifiers Properties > Add Modifier

+How to move siblings points in edit mode ?
+You need to select point(s) enable proportional editing (O) and move (G) To increase/decrease proportional editing radius use mouse wheel

+How to move points along axis in proportional editing mode ?
+Use alt + s to shrink/fatten proportional editing radius

+How select random points in edit mode ?
+Select > **S**elect Random

+Orthographic mode basically means ? that you can't see perspective, only orthographic view (no depth, objects same size regardless of distance)